-Are babies who wake to breastfeed at night trying to delay the birth of a sibling?April 9th, 2014 in Obstetrics & gynaecology /
+Are babies who wake to breastfeed at night trying to delay the birth of a sibling?April 9, 2014 in Medicine & Health / Obstetrics & gynaecology

 In a new article published online today in the journal Evolution, Medicine, and Public Health, Professor David Haig argues that infants that wake frequently at night to breastfeed are delaying the resumption of the mother's ovulation and therefore preventing the birth of a sibling with whom they would have to compete.